Programming-The-Next-Step-2025/poker-decisions/README.md

 HoldemHelper is a Python package for making statistically grounded poker decisions in 6-player Texas Hold'em.
 It includes functions for generating training data, evaluating scenarios, and inferring preflop actions using a trained machine learning model.

-While a Streamlit app is provided for demonstration and interactive use, the core functionality is built for integration as a standalone Python package.
+While a Streamlit app is provided for demonstration and interactive use, the core functionality is designed to be used as a standalone Python package.

-# HoldemHelper

-HoldemHelper is a Python package and Streamlit web application designed to assist poker players in making **data-driven preflop decisions** for 6-player Texas Hold'em games.
+---

 ## Overview

-This project combines expert-sourced strategy charts, synthetic data augmentation, and machine learning to recommend optimal plays (fold, call, raise) based on:
+This project combines expert strategy charts, synthetic data augmentation, and machine learning to recommend optimal plays—fold, call, or raise—based on:

 - Your hand (hole cards)
 - Your position at the table
 - Opponent betting actions before your turn

 The package can be used programmatically or via an optional Streamlit interface.

+---

 ## Machine Learning

 - Trains an XGBoost classifier using both real and synthetic data.
-- Encodes hands, positions, and game context into predictive features.
+- Encodes hand, position, and game context into predictive features.
-- Evaluates accuracy, tests decision-making against known edge cases.
+- Evaluates model performance and handles edge-case scenarios.

+---

 ## Features

 - Input card ranks and suits via an intuitive UI.
-- Track opponent action history.
+- Track and encode opponent betting history.
-- Visualize recommendation probabilities.
+- Visualize recommendation probabilities as bar charts.
-- Continuous improvements using synthetic scenarios like UTG folds and 4-bet/5-bet premiums.
+- Improve model generalization using strategically crafted synthetic data.

+---

 ## User Scenario

-**Purpose:** Demonstrate how a typical user interacts with the HoldemHelper software to receive a recommendation for a preflop poker decision.
+**Purpose:** Demonstrate how a typical user interacts with the HoldemHelper software to receive a recommendation for a preflop decision.

-**Individual:** Student A, a Research Master's student in Psychology at the University of Amsterdam.
-Interested in decision-making models and poker strategies.
+**User:** Student A, a Research Master's student in Psychology at the University of Amsterdam, exploring decision-making models and poker strategies.

 **Assumptions:**

-- The user has Python 3.9+ installed.
+- Python 3.9+ is installed.
-- The HoldemHelper package has been installed locally.
+- The HoldemHelper package is locally installed.
-- The user has access to a web browser and a terminal.
+- A terminal and web browser are available.

-**Scenario:**
+**Scenario Steps:**

-1. Student A opens the terminal on their laptop and navigates to the HoldemHelper project directory.
+1. Student A navigates to the project folder using the terminal.
-2. They run the command `streamlit run src/app.py` to launch the Streamlit app.
+2. Runs `streamlit run src/app.py` to start the app.
-3. The app opens in their default browser, showing a card and position input interface.
+3. The app opens in a browser, displaying an input interface.
-4. Student A selects `"Q"` and `"J"` as ranks, and hearts for both suits.
+4. They select `"Q"` and `"J"` as ranks, both suited hearts.
-5. They choose `"BTN"` (Button) as their position.
+5. Chooses `"BTN"` (Button) as their position.
-6. They enter prior actions: `"UTG/fold", "HJ/raise", "CO/call"`.
+6. Inputs actions: `"UTG/fold"`, `"HJ/raise"`, `"CO/call"`.
-7. Student A clicks the **Get Recommendation** button.
+7. Clicks **Get Recommendation**.
-8. The app shows: **Recommended Action: call** and displays a probability chart.
+8. The app shows: **Recommended Action: call** and a probability chart.
-9. Student A uses this to explore how hand strength and position affect optimal plays.
+9. Student A repeats the process with different inputs to explore optimal strategies.

-This scenario exemplifies how HoldemHelper provides an intuitive and educational experience for learning optimal poker strategies based on machine learning predictions.
+---

 ## Installation

 Clone the repository and install dependencies using pip:

 ```bash